TheZoidMaster/FiguraLibs/ZoidsIK/README.md

 # Zoid's IK
-A simple FABRIK implementation, designed for ease of use.
+A simple but powerful FABRIK implementation, designed for ease of use.

 Forgive me if I've made a mistake in the documentation or the code, this is my first Figura library.